Jonkman1/MLWine/README.md

 # MLWine
-Regression and classification on wine data using Machine Learning techniques
+Regression and classification on wine data using Machine Learning techniques.